Jump to this Section

 Correcting Crater Deformities

 Alternatively, when prior surgery has been mostly directed towards excision of the excess gland beneath the nipples, the most common problem is a “crater” deformity, in which the tissues tend to indent like a saucer.
 This can be apparent when the hands are down at the sides or sometimes only when the hands are elevated above the head or out to the side.
-Careful evaluation can then be made to ascertain if there is sufficient surrounding tissue.
-If there is enough surrounding tissue present, then surgery can be performed to utilize fat flaps from these adjacent areas.
+Careful evaluation can then be made to ascertain if there is sufficient surrounding tissue to perform surgery utilizing fat flaps from these adjacent areas.
 In Dr. Jacobs’ experience, fat flaps are the preferred method of revision treatment for this problem.
 However, they are limited by the availability of adequate surrounding tissue and the presence of scar tissue, which will limit movement and mobility and hence the effectiveness of any planned fat flaps.

 How Does Gynecomastia Reduction Revision Surgery Address Irregular Contours?